Sidney Powell, Who Promised to 'Release the Kraken,' Joins Trump Legal Team

 “People need to come forward now and get on the right side of this issue and report the fraud they know existed in Dominion Voting Systems because that’s what it was created to do,” she continued.
 “It was its sole original purpose, it has been used all over the world to defy the will of people who wanted freedom.”

-Dobbs then responded by noting that there have been multiple attempts to “overthrow his presidency” and asked Powell if she agrees the voter fraud that occured in the presidential election was part of it.
+Dobbs then responded by noting that there have been multiple attempts to “overthrow his presidency” and asked Powell if she agrees the alleged voter fraud that occurred in the presidential election was part of it.

 “Oh, absolutely,” she replied.
 “It’s been organized and conducted with the help of Silicon Valley people, the big tech companies, the social media companies, and even the media companies.
 And I’m going to release the Kraken.”